 The student must have an advisor and an Advisory Committee.
 The Advisory Committee typically consists of 3 members of the graduate faculty, including the advisor.
 At least one of these committee members, aside from the advisor, must be a full (not adjunct or courtesy) faculty member of the Food Science and Technology department.
 All committee members must have Graduate Faculty status at The Ohio State University.
-Once the student and his/her advisor agree on a list of courses, the student will meet with his/her Advisory Committee to discuss and approve the course outline.
+Once the student and their advisor agree on a list of courses, the student will meet with their Advisory Committee to discuss and approve the course outline.
 This is also a good opportunity to discuss research plans with the committee.
-This course plan must be approved by the student's Advisory Committee and submitted to the Graduate Program Coordinator before the end of the first term of enrollment.
-Please use the Course Plan form at the end of this handout.
+This course plan must be approved by the student's Advisory Committee and submitted to the Academic Program Coordinator before the end of the first term of enrollment.
+Please use the

+Course Plan form at the end of this handbook or on the website to develop your course plan.
 Students from non-traditional backgrounds can propose alternative course plans that vary from A through E below, and these are subject to approval by the Graduate Studies Committee.
-There are two options for the M.S. degree: M.S.
-Thesis and M.S.
-Non-thesis.
-Most students, and all students receiving a stipend or fellowship, pursue the M.S.
-Thesis degree.
-Other students, including part-time students, may choose to pursue an M.S.
-Non-thesis degree, which is a terminal degree and cannot be followed up with a Ph.D. degree.
+There are two options for the MS degree: MS thesis and MS non-thesis.
+Most students, and all students receiving a stipend or fellowship, pursue the MS thesis degree.
+Other students, including part-time students, may choose to pursue an MS non-thesis degree, which is a terminal degree and cannot be followed up with a PhD degree.